PerArneng/strangemachines/README.md

 is entered.
 It is also possible to have transition guards that can prevent a transition between two states.

+**Note:** *This project is still under development so expect to see bugs and API changes*

 ## Interesting Features

 ### GraphViz Export
 For debugging purpouse it is nice to see a visual representation of the state machine.
-With Strange Machines it is possible to export the state machine to a [GrapViz](http://http://www.graphviz.org/) compatible drawing.
+With Strange Machines it is possible to export the state machine to a [GrapViz](http://www.graphviz.org/) compatible drawing.
 GraphViz uses a text representation of graphs to render images.

 If you do not have GraphViz installed you can copy the GraphViz text and render the image